sarpba/AI_Dubbing/README.md

 # AI-dubbing is a semi-automatic video (podcasts, movies, series) Dubbing system.
-## Translate any vide for your nativ language, and keep the actors voice.
+## Translate any video into your native language and keep the voices of the characters.

 The project uses the following AI models: